ULL-prompt-engineering/langchain-mini/README.md

 SERPAPI_API_KEY="..."
 ~~~

+### How many five year periods are in the current year?
+Be accurate!

 You can now run the chain:

 ```
 ➜  langchain-mini git:(main) ✗ node index.mjs
 How can I help?
 How many five year periods are in the current year?
 Be accurate!
 ```

+We input our question, and here is the trace of the console.logs:

 ```
 Answer the following questions as best you can.
 You have access to the following tools: